A Smarter Approach to Postpartum Running

 • Perform single-leg strength work

-This is not a “bare minimum checklist” (hint - there isn’t one), but if any of these don’t feel easy yet, this is a great place to start.
+This is not a “bare minimum checklist” (hint - there isn’t one).
+If these exercises don’t feel good just yet, then you should spend time working on being able to do these without symptoms before running.

 3. Start Slower Than You Want To